Ethics of torture: History

 Historically, torture has been reviled as an idea, yet employed as a tool and defended by its wielders, often in direct contradiction to their own averred beliefs.
 Judicial torture was a common feature of the legal systems of many countries including all civil law countries in Europe until the Enlightenment era.
 A papal bull forbade the practice of torture in Roman Catholic countries in 1816.
 This was part of ancient Greek and Roman law theory that remained valid in Europe.
 Roman law assumed, for example, that slaves would not tell the truth in a legal court as they were always vulnerable to threats from their owners.
 Their testimony could only be of value if it were extracted by a greater fear of torture.
 Legal scholars were well aware of the problems of false testimony produced by the threat of torture.
 In theory torture was not meant to produce a confession as such, but rather details of the crime or crime scene which only the guilty party would know.
+The Spanish Inquisition is an example in which torture was used to extract information regarding allegations of heresy.

-The Spanish Inquisition is probably the most infamous example in which torture was used to extract information regarding allegations of heresy.
-In early modern times under certain conditions, torture was used in England.
-For example, the confession of Marc Smeaton at the trial of Anne Boleyn was presented in written form only, either to hide from the court that Smeaton had been tortured on the rack for four hours, or because Thomas Cromwell was worried that he would recant his confession if cross-examined.
-When Guy Fawkes was arrested for his role in the Gunpowder Plot of 1605 he was tortured until he revealed all he knew about the plot.
-This was not so much to extract a confession, which was not needed to prove his guilt, but to extract from him the names of his fellow conspirators.
-By this time torture was not routine in England and a special warrant from King James I was needed before he could be tortured.
-The wording of the warrant shows some concerns for humanitarian considerations; the severity of the methods of interrogation were to be increased gradually until the interrogators were sure that Fawkes had told all he knew.
-In the end this did not help Fawkes much as he was broken on the only rack in England, which was in the Tower of London.
-Torture was abolished in England around 1640 (except peine forte et dure, whose aim was to force a defendant not to confess but to plead, which was abolished in 1772).
+In England, torture was never part of the Common Law system, but the Crown could still issue warrants of torture for specific cases (to acquire information rather than extract confession).
+The letter of the law was not always adhered to, for example the confession of Marc Smeaton at the trial of Anne Boleyn was presented in written form only, possibly to hide from the court that Smeaton had been tortured on the rack for four hours.
+The Crown continued to issue warrants for torture into the 17th century.
+When Guy Fawkes was arrested for his role in the Gunpowder Plot of 1605, King James I issued such a warrant and Fawkes was tortured to extract from him the names of his fellow conspirators.
+In the period 1540 to 1640 warrants were issued at an average rate of about one per year, with the last one being issued by Charles I in 1640.
+The last exception was peine forte et dure, which could be used on someone who refused to plead guilty or not guilty, which was abolished in 1772.
+Torture was prohibited in Scotland in 1708 after the Acts of Union 1707.
+These prohibitions applied only in Britain, not in territories of the British Empire unless explicitly introduced there.

-The use of torture in Europe came under attack during the Enlightenment.
+The use of torture in Europe became highly criticized during the Enlightenment.
 Cesare Beccaria's On Crimes and Punishments (1764) denounced the use of torture as cruel and contrary to reason.
 The French Revolution abolished the use of torture in France and the French Armies carried abolition to most of the rest of Europe.
 The last European jurisdictions to abolish legal torture were Portugal (1828) and the canton of Glarus in Switzerland (1851).